Pancreatic Cancer

 Endoscopic ultrasound: This procedure involves inserting a thin tube with a camera into the esophagus and stomach to examine the pancreas.

-Biopsy: If imaging tests suggest the presence of a tumor, a biopsy may be performed to obtain a tissue sample for examination under a microscope.
+Biopsy: If imaging tests suggest the presence of a tumor, a biopsy may be performed to collect a tissue sample for examination under a microscope.
 This is the only way to confirm a diagnosis of pancreatic cancer.

 Stages of Pancreatic Cancer